 - Tracks patient outcomes (how well the patients do)

-The Apollo Hospitals Group is committed to the highest quality standards of clinical excellence.
-Our priority is to ensure that all patients are cared for in a way that is safe, effective and efficient, and we strive to provide high-quality services for better clinical outcomes.
-We are the first corporate hospital group in India to start benchmarking and monitoring clinical performance outcomes since 2005.
+The Apollo Hospitals Group is committed to the highest standards of quality and clinical excellence for its patients.
+Our priority is to ensure that all patients are cared for in a way that is safest and most efficient.
+We strive to provide high-quality services for best clinical outcomes.
+In order to efficiently measure and compare key clinical outcome processes across all the hospitals in the Group, Apollo Hospitals devised and is successfully using the ACE@25 scoring system.
+We are the first corporate hospital group in India to start benchmarking and monitoring clinical performance outcomes since 2005 through the ACE@25 dashboard.
 We were also the first to start publishing data in 2009 in our annual excellence report.

-UPDATED ON 22/07/2020
+UPDATED ON 05/04/2021